Having a technician ring group for your MSP is one of the WORST things you can do for your business!

-Let’s imagine one of your best technicians is working on a critical migragration, and is interrupted with a frantic user who needs help with their printer.
+Let’s imagine one of your best technicians is working on a critical migration, and is interrupted by a frantic user who needs help with their printer.

 Your technician kindly tells them to wait to have their issue looked at, which annoys the user.
 That senior tech then receives blow back, which makes them resent working for your MSP.